nats-io/nats-architecture-and-design/adr/ADR-31.md

 Responses may include these status codes:

-- `204` indicates the the end of a batch of messages, the description header would have value `EOB`
+- `204` indicates the end of a batch of messages, the description header would have value `EOB`
 - `404` if the request is valid but no matching message found in stream
 - `408` if the request is empty or invalid
 - `413` when a multi subject get matches too many subjects